1itvinka/anastasiya.dev/content/blog/comments/index.md

 }
 ```

-From my experience comments like this exist in a codebase if there're policies that code should be well-documented.
-As for me such rules are, at best, very annoying.
-More often than not such comments lie.
+From my experience, comments like this exist in a codebase if there're policies that code should be well-documented.
+As for me, such rules are, at best, very annoying.
+More often than not, such comments lie.
 Not intentionally.
-That's just because realistically it's very hard to maintain them.
+That's just because realistically, it's very hard to maintain them.
 Inaccurate comments are far worse than no comments at all.

 **3. Commented-out code**